wearhacks/projectx/README.md

 ##Key Features

-User profile with location (force sign-on with GitHub)
+1. User profile with location (force sign-on with GitHub)
+2. Sort feed by location
+3. Have collections of projects that ambassadors can manage

 Pick a vertical i.e. wearables